lucasmenke/Notes/Tutorials/Custom-Login-Web-App.md

-# Custome Authentication & Authorization with JSON Web Tokens (JWT), Refresh Tokens & Roles
+# Custom Authentication & Authorization with JSON Web Tokens (JWT), Refresh Tokens & Roles

 In this project I will create a page for user to create an account and save them in a database using hash & salt.
 Furthermore registerd users are able to log back in.
 In addition to that I will use JWT & Refresh Tokens.
 A registerd user can get a role and based on this role the user will be able to call specific API endpoints.